raycharius/slack-block-builder/README.md

 `Elements` – UI elements that are used to capture user interaction.

-`Bits` – These are composition objects from Slack's docs that are more focused on UI, not data structure (unlike text and filter objects).
-Included are `Options`, `OptionGroup`, and `ConfirmationDialog`.
+`Bits` – These are composition objects and other bits and pieces from Slack's docs.
+Included are `Attachment`, `Options`, `OptionGroup`, and `ConfirmationDialog`.
 They felt like they were deserving of their own category.

 ### Object Support and Reference